Hernia Surgery Sydney | Laparoscopic & Open Hernia Repair

 Surgery is offered at private hospitals in Randwick (Prince of Wales Private Hospital), North Sydney (Mater Hospital), and Woolloomooloo (East Sydney Private Hospital), as well as public hospitals in Camperdown (Royal Prince Alfred Hospital) and Concord (Concord Hospital).
 Consultations are available in-person at the Newtown office or via Telehealth.

-Why Choose a Specialist Hernia Surgeon?
+Why Choose a Specialist Hernia Surgeon in Sydney?

 Successful hernia repair depends on accurate diagnosis, appropriate technique selection, and careful post-operative management.
 As a specialist Upper GI surgeon, Dr Joseph manages both primary and recurrent hernias and tailors repair techniques to minimise recurrence risk and support long-term outcomes.